kilian1322/pprl-gma-ml-ba/README.md

 5. data_visualization_dummy_and_graph_matching.py
 6. preprocessing.py
 7. And in the /data folder:

-     a. all benchmark_[...].tsv files
+   1. all benchmark_[...].tsv files
-     b. the files in the /Daten_PPRL folder
+   2. the files in the /Daten_PPRL folder